 In Canada, Environment Canada is responsible for compiling and reporting the data.
 These inventory reports must meet international reporting guidelines and quality standards and are reviewed by a UN expert review team.

 There are two main sources of information for GHG emissions available:

-- Canada’s GHG inventory – These are GHG emissions data at the national, provincial, and sector levels.
-These are the data you will find in this section of climatechangeconnection.org.
-New data usually comes out each June or July but it’s data to two years previously.
+- Canada’s GHG inventory – This is GHG emissions data at the national, provincial, and sector levels.
+This data is found in this section of climatechangeconnection.org.
+New data usually comes out each June or July but it is data from two years previous.